flipperdevices/flipperzero-firmware/ReadMe.md

 - [Wii EC Analyzer v1.1 (By csBlueChip)](https://github.com/csBlueChip/FlipperZero_WiiEC)
 - [Wire Tester v1.1 (By unixispower)](https://gitlab.com/unixispower/flipper-wire-tester)
 - [(Q)M100 UHF RFID WIP (By frux-c)](https://github.com/frux-c/uhf_rfid) `Req: M100 or QM100`

+## COMMENTED OUT / NOT COMPILED DUE TO ISSUES

+- If you can fix any of these, DM me on Discord for a surprise reward.
+- [SD SPI (By Gl1tchub)](https://github.com/Gl1tchub/Flipperzero-SD-SPI) `Req: External SD Board`
+- Have a new app?
+Submit GitHub link to me on Discord for a special reward (if I add it to RM Firmware).

 ## Current Bounties $$ (Sorted By Difficulty - Easiest to Hardest)